golemfoundation/wildland-client/Documentation/deprecated.rst

 The dates are commit dates of introducing the change..

+* (2020-09-01) The ``containers`` field in user manifest has been renamed to ``infrastructure-containers``.
+For backwards compatibility, both fields are permitted when loading a manifest, but only the latter one is used.

 * (2020-08-27) The user manifests should no longer contain public keys in a header.
 Instead, a key is taken either from a bridge manifest, or from a local directory (``$HOME/.config/wildland/keys/``).